Local SEO Development

 Mobile-friendliness is a factor regardless of whether you’re focused on general or local SEO, but it is especially important for local.
 Google reports more than half of all web traffic now comes from smartphones and tablets.
 You need to assume that at least some of your audience will be searching for your services from their mobile devices, and make it easy for them to contact you directly from their smartphone, as 30% of all mobile searches are related to location.
 Plus, 76% of people who search for something nearby with their smartphone, visit a business within a day, while 28% of those searches result in a purchase.

-We’ll audit your existing website to make sure it is optimized for search the search engines, making adjustments for improvement where necessary.
+We’ll audit your existing website to make sure it is optimized for search engines, making adjustments for improvement where necessary.
 We’ll analyze the results and refine in an ongoing management campaign to ensure you get increased rankings and visibility.

 Local Link Building